 Some of the most common narcotics include:

-The pain relief results from injecting a locally acting anesthetic drug into the epidural space, located just outside the lining covering the spinal cord.
-The drug effectively blocks the transmission of pain sensations through the nerves that pass through that portion of the epidural space before connecting with the spinal cord.
+The pain relief results from injecting an anesthetic drug into the epidural space, located just outside the lining the covers the spinal cord.
+The drug blocks the transmission of pain sensations through the nerves that pass through that portion of the epidural space before connecting with the spinal cord.

 The use of combined spinal-epidurals or a walking epidural has gained popularity in recent years.
-This technique involves passing a very small pencil-point needle through the epidural needle prior to placement of the epidural anesthetic.
+This involves passing a very small pencil-point needle through the epidural needle prior to placement of the epidural anesthetic.

 - patterned breathing

 - transcutaneous electrical nerve stimulation (TENS)

 Labor can be artificially induced in several ways.
 The method chosen will depend on several factors, including:

 - how ready your cervix is for labor

 - whether this is your first baby

 - how far along you are in the pregnancy